Atlanta Auto Defect Attorneys Helping People Nationwide Who Have Been Injured By a Jeep Fire

 The fire risk caused by the defective fuel system in the Jeep Cherokee and Liberty SUVs can turn a fender-bender into a serious or even fatal auto accident.
 Serious burn injuries, smoke inhalation and even death may have been avoidable but for the defective design.

 At Butler Prather LLP, our auto defect attorneys have already sued Chrysler, Jeep and other automakers for manufacturing the dangerous and defective vehicles.
 The firm represents the family of a four-year-old boy who was killed in a post-collision Jeep fire.
 Witnesses were unable to save the boy from the fuel-fed fire after the Grand Cherokee in which he was riding exploded into flames.

 We have the experience and the resources to effectively handle your defective fuel tank lawsuit, whether you are here in Georgia or elsewhere in the United States.
 Even if your Jeep was not involved in the Chrysler recall, you may still have a legal claim if a fuel system fire erupted after a collision.

-Whether you are the owner of a defective Jeep SUV, a passenger or were in another vehicle that collided with a defective Liberty or Grand Cherokee, you may have a products liability or wrongful death case against Chrysler, Jeep’s manufacturer.
+Whether you are the owner of a defective Jeep SUV, a passenger or were in another vehicle that collided with a defective Liberty or Grand Cherokee, you may have an Atlanta product liability or wrongful death case against Chrysler, Jeep’s manufacturer.
 Anywhere in the United States, our Georgia-based law firm is ready to help you fight back when a dangerous design causes serious or fatal injuries to you or your family.

-Call (800) 242-2962 today or contact our firm online to schedule a free consultation with an experienced Jeep fire attorney.
+Call (800) 242-2962 today or contact our firm online to schedule a free consultation with an experienced Atlanta, GA Jeep fire attorney.